sanyi0411/django_notes/README.md

 - template preprocessor uses context data from View inserted in these blocks to formulate response
 - View returns this response to the user

+## Request - Response cycle

+1. User enters URL in the web browser
+2. URL is sent to the server
+3. Server searches for this URL in the ```urls.py``` file
+4. Server matches URL to associated view
+5. View function receives the HTTP request as a ```HttpRequest``` object
+6. View function defines the appropriate response
+7. View functions sends back the response as a ```HttpResponse``` object

 ## Views and URLs

 ### View function